A Plan For Boulder

 Homelessness and the Mental Health Crisis

-• When we face complicated problems, we need to understand the root causes, and not just address the symptoms.
-When I volunteered with bridge house I learned that a majority of the unhoused in Boulder have either fallen on hard times or are struggling with addiction and mental health.
-With a minority that simply are choosing to live on the streets.
+When we face complicated problems, we need to understand the root causes, and not just address the symptoms.
+When I volunteered with bridge house I learned that a majority of the unhoused in Boulder have either fallen on hard times or are struggling with addiction and mental health, with a minority that are simply choosing to live on the streets.
 We need to prioritize local and regional efforts to provide better and more accessible facilities for those struggling with addiction or mental illness.

 Safeguarding against Federal challanges

-• As we face times of economic uncertainty, we need to reevaluate our budget, and our priorities.
+As we face times of economic uncertainty, we need to reevaluate our budget, and our priorities.
 We have to recognize that bloated civil projects is where a large portion of our budget is going, and start divestment so that we have appropriate funds to allocate where it matters

-• It is of the utmost importance that we protect our citizens, regardless of immigration status, from federal forces such as ICE.
+It is of the utmost importance that we protect our citizens, regardless of immigration status, from federal forces such as ICE.
 This means providing adequate forum and support for information on rights, but also ensuring that our local law enforcement does not participate in deputization or cooperation with federal forces.